Low carb vegan Buddha bowl

 - Preheat the oven to 350°F (180°C).
 Line a large oven tray with baking paper and spread the tofu out in a single layer.

 - Bake for 35 minutes, turning the tofu halfway through.

 - Heat half of the coconut oil in a frying pan over medium heat.

 - Add mushrooms and cook until they are crisp on the outside and caramelized.
 Set mushrooms aside.

-- Place the cauliflower florets into a food processor and blitz until they are rice-like.
+- Place the cauliflower florets in a food processor and blitz until rice-like.

 - Add the rest of the coconut oil to the frying pan.
-Toss the cauliflower rice into the pan, along with the chopped parsley and cook until softened, approx. 5 minutes.
+Toss the cauliflower rice into the pan, along with the chopped parsley and cook until softened, approximately 5 minutes.

 - Place broccoli florets in a microwave safe bowl with some water and microwave on high until tender, approx. 5 minutes.

 - Cut the baby bok choy bunches into halves.
-Place a splash of boiling water into a smaller frying pan and lay the bok choy in, cut side down.
-Cook for 3-5 minutes until just cooked and tender.
+Add a splash of boiling water to a medium frying pan and lay the bok choy in, cut side down.
+Cook for 3-5 minutes over low heat until just cooked and tender.

 - To assemble, spoon the cauliflower rice into one side of your bowl.
 Place the broccoli and the bok choy on the other side.
-Top with sauteed mushrooms and crispy marinated tofu.
+Top with sautéed mushrooms and crispy marinated tofu.
 Garnish with sesame seeds and chili, if desired.
 Season with salt and pepper to taste.

 Store the tofu in a sealed container in the refrigerator for up to 2 weeks.

 Firm or extra firm tofu is perfect for this recipe, but silken tofu will not work at all.